-The residency rotation and cytopathology fellowship program offers the opportunity to learn the diagnostic and prognostic applications of cytopathology in a variety of specimen types including gynecologic and non-gynecologic samples, as well as fine-needle aspirates of deep-seated organs and superficial masses.
+Cytopathology offers two, one-year, highly competitive ACGME-accredited fellowship slots.
+Pathology residents have four months of training in Cytopathology.
+The residency rotations and cytopathology fellowship program offer the opportunity to learn the diagnostic and prognostic applications of cytopathology in a variety of specimen types including gynecologic and non-gynecologic samples, as well as fine-needle aspirates and core biopsies of deep-seated organs and superficial masses.
 An organized daily teaching curriculum is in place and an extensive glass slide teaching collection is available for residents and fellows.
-The volume, breadth, and scope of interesting cases, exposure to a variety of specimen types and preparations, experience in performing ultrasound guided FNA’s, multidisciplinary approach to diagnosis and the teaching expertise and vast experience of the faculty are strengths of this program.
+The volume, breadth and scope of interesting cases, exposure to a variety of specimen types and preparations, experience in performing ultrasound guided FNAs, a multidisciplinary approach to diagnosis, the teaching expertise and vast experience of the faculty are strengths of this training program.

 Cytopathologists are also closely involved with teaching M1 and M2 medical students, including lectures in the integrated curriculum as well as supervising them on elective pathology rotations.

 Cytopathology faculty members are actively involved in translational research, development of consensus reporting terminology/management guidelines and are widely published and cited in the pathology/medical literature.
 They have published several collaborative studies, including those with direct relationship to improved patient care, with physicians and trainees in surgery, otolaryngology, radiology and obstetrics and gynecology.
 The Robert H. Lurie Cancer Center of Northwestern University is an NCI-designated comprehensive facility for the treatment and research of neoplastic disorders, which along with the Pathology Core Facility provides ample opportunity for research support and collaborations.